-We encourage the inclusion and recognition of cross-border transfer mechanisms such as the APEC CBPR developed by the Asia-Pacific Economic Cooperation (APEC) forum.
-The CBPR are an enforceable corporate code of conduct for intra- and inter-company cross-border data transfers that have been reviewed and certified by an approved third-party certification organization ("Accountability Agent") in the jurisdiction in which the company is headquartered.
+(Accountability Agent) in the jurisdiction in which the company is headquartered.
+The CBPR's objective is to uphold privacy protections to the standard embodied in the APEC Privacy Framework, a statement of privacy norms endorsed by the APEC forum in 2005.
 Enforcement of the CBPR is provided by APEC data protection and privacy authorities that have joined the APEC Cross-border Privacy Enforcement Arrangement (CPEA).
-APEC is also in the process of implementing a corollary system for processors, the APEC Privacy Recognition for Processors (PRP).
+APEC has also developed a corollary system for processors, called the APEC Privacy Recognition for Processors (PRP).

-The advantage of this system is that it allows transfers not only within a global corporate group (such as under the BCR), but also between unaffiliated companies and to companies that are not CBPR-certified anywhere in the world.
-The CBPR-certified company remains liable for the protection of the information at the level of the originating APEC country and the CBPR regardless of where the data is transferred.
+The advantage of this system is that it allows transfers not only within a global corporate group (or within a group of enterprises engaged in "joint economic activity") (such as under the BCR), but also between unaffiliated companies and to companies that are not CBPR-certified anywhere in the world.
+The CBPR-certified company remains liable for the protection of the information at the level of the originating APEC country and the CBPR, regardless of where or to whom the data is transferred.